-I invest in enterprise software companies and nerd out about them daily.
+I invest in high growth tech companies, especially software companies and nerd out about them daily.
 I'm usually pretty happy, sometimes tipping over into silliness.
-I play too much Civilization IV- I love thinking a few steps ahead.
 I love heretical ideas, sunken treasures, rare steaks, raw data, unfiltered emotion, fierce debates and whole grain mustard.
 I enjoy thinking in two-axis charts.
 I alternate between classical music, EDM with lyrics, Pixar songs and the soundtracks of my favorite movies/shows.
 I focus on optimizing time: either moving towards a goal or experiencing something new.
-I'm too agreeable sometimes so I can be a bit of a chameleon.
-I'm working on that.

 What I've done:

 I’m from a small town in Northern Maine where my family has owned and operated a general store since 1914.
 Growing up, I worked with my father and grandfather doing whatever needed to be done: repairing the roof, cashiering, stocking shelves and (my favorite) demolition.
 My dad woke before dawn each morning to open the shop.
 Once in a while I woke up with him.

 When I was twelve, I started investing in stocks.
 My first three were a biotech company, an oil driller and a shipwreck hunting company.
 I didn’t make much money in the end (see: Black Swan Treasure), but I did become addicted to studying businesses.

 At Harvard, I found my way onto the board of the investment club, spent an inordinate amount of time on stock pitch competitions and thriving off of the raw intellectual debates that investments represent.
 I majored in economics but I thrived on different perspectives, taking classes in philosophy, gender studies and sociology.
 Especially, I loved arguing late into the night with archaeology students about the ethics of selling sunken treasure.
 I could've spent another four years.